If you still think Facebook and Twitter are the be-all and end-all of social media marketing tools, think again.

 Mix Up Your Content

 The rule for all social media is to mix up your content.
-You will lose the interest of your followers and lose your chances of gaining any new ones if your content is static and not diverse enough.
+You will lose the interest of your followers and lose your chances of gaining any new ones if your content is static.

-The official Nike Women Pinterest does a great job of mixing up their content.
-They have boards dedicated to their latest and hottest products, like “Tight of the Moment” and “Shoe Love,” but also have a board just for “Motivation.”
+The official Benefit Cosmetics Pinterest does a great job of mixing up its content without stepping outside its niche.
+They have Boards dedicated to their latest and hottest products, like “POREfessional Fam” and “Hoola Fam,” but also have a Board just for “Behind-the-scenes at Benefit.”

-All of these boards relate to their athletic clothing and equipment; but, by giving a “Holiday ‘14 Gift Guide,” they aren’t just saying “buy our shoes,” but “see how our shoes can help you.”
+All of these Boards relate to their cosmetic products, but, by giving “A PINK me-up for you!,” they aren’t just saying “buy our makeup.”
+They say, “see how our makeup can help you.”

 Include a Direct Link to Your Site

-Not all of your pins are going to make sense as Rich Pins.
-(Product photos, events, and articles benefit from the added information provided with Rich Pins, but not all of your content will.)
+Not all your Pins are going to make sense as Rich Pins.
+Product photos, events, and articles benefit from the added information provided with Rich Pins, but not everything you post.

 It’s all about context.

-But, there is one piece of information that comes with Rich Pins that your other “simpler” pins need, too: a direct link to your site.
+There is one piece of information that comes with Rich Pins that your other “simpler” Pins need, too: a direct link to your site.

-Even your inspirational pins need a link to your site, because if one quote you posted last Tuesday changed one of your follower’s lives, they likely will want to check out your brand.
+Even your inspirational Pins need a link to your site because if one quote you posted last Tuesday changed one of your followers’ lives, they likely would want to check out your brand.
 If you have a link to take them to your site, they don’t have to go searching for information, and you increase the chances of them finding your site.

 Put Your Most Popular Boards on Top